-Based on community feedback, we have decided on our approach to manage the trees in the park and will start works in mid-June 2022.
+Based on community feedback, we decided on our approach to manage the trees in the park and started works in mid-June 2022.

 Tree removals and pruning

-We will remove the trees on the south-east side of the central diagonal avenue and prune the deadwood from the north-west side trees.
+We removed the trees on the south-east side of the central diagonal avenue and pruned the deadwood from the north-west side trees.

-We will also prune the deadwood in the trees along the park’s northern avenue.
+We also pruned the deadwood in the trees along the park’s northern avenue.

-Based on mixed views in the community about how to manage the southern avenue trees, we have decided to take a conservative approach.
-We will remove the trees most in need of removal first and prune the deadwood from all others.
+Based on mixed views in the community about how to manage the southern avenue trees, we decided to take a conservative approach.
+We removed the trees most in need of removal first and pruned the deadwood from all others.

-The trees we will remove and replace are marked on the map below.
+The trees we planned to remove and replace are marked on the map below.

-After we remove the trees, we will prepare the sites and keep them tidy until we can plant the new trees.
+After we removed the trees, we prepared the sites and will keep them tidy until we can plant the new trees.
 This means there will be trees missing from the park for a while.
 It’s important that we make sure the soil conditions are improved before new trees are planted.